- Home

 1940’s

-Way before his time, Hewlett begins importing watches from Europe, making Hale’s Jewelers one of the first businesses in the entire U.S. to offer the Swiss watches that would soon come to dominate the market.
+Hewlett begins importing watches from Europe, making Hale’s Jewelers one of the first businesses in the nation to offer Rolex watches.
+This trend would soon dominate the entire fine jewelry market.

 1962

 Hewlett’s sons, Heyward and Hewlett, Jr., take over the business after their father’s death.
-The Sullivan brothers usher in an era of unprecedented growth and expansion for Hale’s.
+The Sullivan brothers usher in a new era of unprecedented growth and expansion for Hale’s.

 1969

-Hale’s opens a second location in McAllister Square Mall.
+Hale’s opens a second location in the McAllister Square Mall.

 1982

-Hale’s moves to its present day location; a free-standing location on Haywood Road.
+Hale’s moves to their own free-standing building on Haywood Road.

-The downtown store merges with the Haywood Road location, bringing its merchandise and employees with it.
+The downtown store merges with the Haywood Road location, doubling its merchandise, staff and capacity for daily operations.

 2000

-Lucian Lee buys Hale’s from the Sullivan family.
-An employee of the business for twenty seven years, Lucian walked in to Hale’s in 1973 to buy a ring, walked out with a job to help pay for his purchase, and hasn’t left since.
+Lucian Lee, a longtime Hale’s employee, purchases the business from the Sullivan family.
+In 1973, Lucian walked into Hale’s looking to buy a ring and walked out with a job to help pay for it.
+He hasn’t left since.